dzzh/RIBs-wiki/Home.md

 Separating the class creation logic in the builder adds support for mockability on iOS and DI independence.
 Only the Builder is aware of the DI system used in your project.
 As a result of this, much of your app can be written in a DI tool independent way.
 Your project can use different DI tools per RIB.

 ### Presenter
 Presenters are stateless classes that translate business models into view models and vice versa.
 This type of class can be useful to facilitate testing view-model transformations.
 However, often this translation is so trivial that it doesn’t warrant the creation of a Presenter class.
 In this case you can omit the creation of a Presenter class.
 You do this by inlining the model translation into the view/view-controller or Interactor.
 Or doing the transformation implicitly.

-### View(Controller)
+### View_(Controller)_
 Views build and update the UI.
 This includes instantiating and laying out UI components, handling user interaction, filling UI components with data, and animations.
 Views are designed to be as “dumb” as possible.
 They just display information.
-In general, they don’t contain any code that needs to be unit tested.
+In general, they do not contain any code that needs to be unit tested.

 ## State Management
 Application state is largely managed and represented by which RIBs are currently attached in the RIB tree.
-For example, as the user progresses through different states in a simplified ride sharing app the app attaches and detaches the following RIBs (see gif below).
+For example, as the user progresses through different states in a simplified ride sharing app the app attaches and detaches the following RIBs (see GIF below).

 <p align="center">
 <img src="https://github.com/uber/ribs/blob/assets/documentation/state.gif" alt="State"/>
 </p>
+<p align="center">_Example of state transitions in which lines denote RIB hierarchy.
+_</p>

 RIBs only make state decisions within their scope.
-For example, the LoggedIn RIB only makes state decisions for transitioning between states like Request, and OnTrip.
-It doesn’t make any decisions about how to behave once we’re on the OnTrip screen.
+For example, the LoggedIn RIB only makes state decisions for transitioning between states like Request and OnTrip.
+It does not make any decisions about how to behave once we are on the OnTrip screen.

 Not all state can be stored by the addition/removal of RIBs.
-For example, when an user’s profile settings change no RIB is attached or detached.
+For example, when a user’s profile settings change no RIB is attached or detached.
 Typically, we store this state inside streams of immutable models that re-emit when details change.
 For example, the user’s name may be stored in a ProfileDataStream that lives inside the LoggedIn scope.
 Only network responses have write access to this stream.
 We pass an interface that provides read access to these streams down the DI graph.

 There is nothing in RIBs that forces a single source of truth for RIB state.
 This is in contrast to what some opinionated frameworks, like React, already provide out of the box.
-Within the context of each RIB, you can choose to adopt patterns that promote unidirectional data flow.
-Or you can allow business state and view state to temporarily diverge in order to take advantage of efficient platform animation frameworks.
+Within the context of each RIB, you can choose to adopt patterns that promote unidirectional data flow, orr you can allow business state and view state to temporarily diverge in order to take advantage of efficient platform animation frameworks.

 ## Communication Between RIBs